 OTs use purposeful activities (activities which required active participation and are directed towards a goal) to help children develop their skills for learning and life.

 This includes developing sensory processing, emotional regulation, attention, movement, visual perception and organisational skills.
 This helps pupils to achieve independence in activities such as dressing, using cutlery, accessing playground equipment, handwriting, cutting with scissors and organising their classroom resources.

-Occupational Therapy takes place in functional spaces such as the classroom and playground.
+Occupational Therapy usually takes place in functional spaces such as the classroom and playground.
 When necessary therapy is provided in specially equipped therapy spaces, such as our purpose designed sensory-integration space.

 OTs assess and provide equipment where needed to enable a child’s independence.
 This may include pencil grips, adapted cutlery and postural supports for seating.
 The focus of all OT input is to help pupils access the curriculum and learn to the best of their ability.